 A quick guide on how to get from Guwahati to Shillong and Cherrapunjee.
-This guide focusses on getting from Guwahati to Shillong and Cherrapunjee by public transport but also gives information for people who will drive themselves.
-All you need to know to travel the region cheaply.
+This guide focusses on getting from Guwahati to Shillong and Cherrapunjee by public transport or by car.
 If you are driving your own car, scroll down for a route map.

-To save people from the same frustration we faced, here’s a quick guide on how to get from Guwahati to Shillong and Cherrapunjee by public transportation.
+Here’s a quick guide on how to get from Guwahati to Shillong and Cherrapunjee.

 How to get from Guwahati to Shillong by public transport

-Although both our Lonely Planet and the Meghalaya Tourism website state that regular buses to Shillong leave from the Inter State Bus Terminal, there were no buses from Guwahati to Shillong when we arrived there.
+Although the Meghalaya Tourism website state that regular buses to Shillong leave from the Inter State Bus Terminal, there were no buses from Guwahati to Shillong when we arrived there.
 Apparently, there are two private buses, one at 6:00 and one at 17:00, but these times are terrible.
 If you want to travel from Guwahati to Shillong outside of those times, you have to travel by Sumo.

 Sumos are basically shared Jeep taxis.
 They’re the most common form of travel between cities and villages in the northeast.
 Sumos from Guwahati to Shillong leave from Khanapara bus stand.
 To get there, jump on a bus leaving from G.S.
 Road near the train station.
 Most buses going from here, driving away from the train station, will pass here.
 Just ask the hawker.
 A ticket to Khanapara is 10 Rs. per person.

 At Khanapara, you’ll be accosted by plenty of Sumo hawkers.
 It’s good to walk around a bit, since Sumo’s don’t leave until full.
 So if you enter an empty Sumo, you might have to wait for a while.
 Some drivers will try to get you to charter the whole Sumo.
 Friendly but firmly decline their offer (unless you want to, of course).